1001 FREE Yoga Class Planning Tips And Downloadable Yoga Class Handouts…Plus My 5-Step Formula For Creating A Memorable Yoga Class Plan

 That means resisting your A Type Personality (got to be the best at everything you do) urge to create a new yoga lesson plan every week.

 Time to click the Pause Button.
-If you’re an A Type Personality, please read the above section several times.
+If you’re A Type Personality, please read the above section several times.

 Read the above section a few times…I’ll be here waiting for you.